gowithflow110/My-CV-App/README.md

 ### ✅ 3.
 Firebase Setup

-Each developer must set up their own Firebase project or reuse the main one.
+Each developer must set up their own Firebase project or reuse the main one. (i will recommend Option A because You dont need create new project so use the shared one)

 #### Option A: Using the Same Firebase Project